amillard/tax_myPHAGE/README.md

 - Compare against every single phage genome in Genbank.
 It is designed for classification , so compares against currently classified phages.

+- ### A web version will be available soon.

 ## Requirements

 ----------

+It can be run on a standard laptop in a reasonable time.

 ### MASH